American Bar Association: Accreditation of U.S. law schools since 1923

 The United States Department of Education recognises the Council of the ABA Section on Legal Education and Admissions to the Bar as a professional accrediting agency for law schools in the U.S. American law schools that are accredited by the council are termed "approved" by the ABA, which indicates the law school was found to be in compliance with ABA accreditation standards.

 ABA accreditation is important not only because it affects the recognition of the law schools involved, but it also affects a graduate's ability to practice law in a particular state.
 Specifically, in most U.S. jurisdictions, graduation from an ABA-accredited law school is prerequisite towards being allowed to sit for that state's bar exam, and even for existing lawyers to be admitted to the bar of another state upon motion.
 Even states which recognize unaccredited schools within their borders will generally not recognize such schools from other jurisdictions for purposes of bar admission.

 For law students attending ABA-accredited schools, memberships are available for free.
 Students attending non-ABA accredited law schools are permitted to join the ABA as associate members.

 In November 2022, the ABA Legal Education and Admissions to the Bar Council voted to eliminate its accreditation requirement that law schools in the United States require prospective students submit results on the LSAT or an alternative valid and reliable standardized admissions test (while continuing to permit law schools to require them of their own accord).
-The ABA’s House of Delegates rejected that proposal in 2023 over concerns it would make admissions offices more dependent on subjective measures such as the prestige of an applicant’s college, potentially putting minority applicants at a disadvantage.
+The ABA's House of Delegates rejected that proposal in 2023 over concerns it would make admissions offices more dependent on subjective measures such as the prestige of an applicant's college, potentially putting minority applicants at a disadvantage.

 In 2024, the council created a new variance process by which individual law schools may apply for permission to bypass the existing admission test requirement.
 This new process does not require approval from the House of Delegates as it is not part of accreditation standards.
+The same day, the Education Department released its report, recommending that the ABA be stripped of the designation, with the matter to be considered by the accreditation advisory committee in September 2026.

+In April 2025, citing its DEI requirements; President Trump signed an executive order that directed Education Secretary Linda McMahon to assess whether the ABA should remain the government’s official law school accreditor.
+That August 21, the ABA voted to reduce or eliminate three of its diversity-related requirements.